udacity/CarND-Traffic-Sign-Classifier-Project/README.md

 ### Requirements for Submission
 Follow the instructions in the `Traffic_Sign_Classifier.ipynb` notebook and write the project report using the writeup template as a guide, `writeup_template.md`.
 Submit the project code and writeup document.

+## How to write a README
+A well written README file can enhance your project and portfolio.
+Develop your abilities to create professional README files by completing [this free course](https://www.udacity.com/course/writing-readmes--ud777).